Module: RubyTerraform

 from ClassMethods

-Invokes the terraform providers lock command which writes out dependency locks for the configured providers.
+terraform providers lockcommand which writes out dependency locks for the configured providers. -

 .providers_mirror(parameters = {}, invocation_options = {}) ⇒ Object